We all enjoy entertainment, and Comcast provides users with a wide range of channels on their vast Cable and TV services.

 Can a bad HDMI cable cause no sound?

-A faulty HDMI cable can result in no sound or intermittent sound.
+A bad HDMI cable can lead to no sound or intermittent sound.

 How do I get sound back on my Comcast Xfinity?

-• Check that your TV’s output is configured to Stereo or Surround Sound.
+Verify that your TV’s output settings are configured to either Stereo or Surround Sound.

-• Unplug your receiver for at least 60 seconds before reconnecting it.
+Temporarily unplug your receiver for at least 60 seconds, then reconnect it.